elegant-scipy/elegant-scipy/markdown/preface.markdown

 ## The Great Cataclysm: Python 2 vs. Python 3

 In your Python travels, you may have already heard a few rumblings about which version of Python is better.
-You may wonder why it's not just the latest version.
+You may have wondered why it's not just the latest version.

 At the end of 2008, the Python core developers released Python 3.0, a major update to Python with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
 To quote Douglas Adams in The Hitchhiker's Guide to the Galaxy, "this has made